Naipsas/TelegramBots/README.md

 --

 1. TutorialBot - Aimed to be part of a tutorial in my blog.
 Start command plus eco.
+2. Chapter Notifier (Alpha) - Manga availability notifier, based on [mangapanda](www.mangapanda.onl) webpage

 Working in
 --

-1. Chapter Notifier - Manga availability notifier, based on [mangapanda](www.mangapanda.onl) webpage
+1. Chapter Notifier - Fixes, improvements, new commands...

 Used libraries
 --